abhinandjayasankaran/fwd-project-two/README.md

 + survey using google lighthouse in firefox to get an understanding of how my accessibility
 + and performance is.
 My end goal is to be able to convert the site into a PWA by making
 + some more minor fixes.

++ ## Revision-3 changes
++ # --------------------

++ Media Queries are adjusted to be better at wrapping text for certain screen sizes.
 ```